jfelding/imed/README.md

 The 'full' method is the original method, and is only here for completeness.
 It consumes a lot of memory, and is very slow.
 Its use is not recommended.

 ## Getting Started with the Standardizing Transform
+**Installation**:
+Install the latest release from pypi:

+    pip install IMED

 To get started, IMED.ST_all contains a wrapper function standardizingTrans(imgs,sigma,method,eps=0,inverse=False) Here is the doc: